softius/cakephp-param-converter/README.md

 }
 ```

-Then create a this file in config/
+Then create this file in config/

 ```php
 <?php // config/param_converter.php